morristech/prototype-multi-regexp/README.md

 * Basic repetition markers `*` (Kleene star), `+`, `?`, `{n}`
 * Grouping (`(....)`)
 * Literal escaping with `\` (that is, character immediately following is used as-is)
-    * NOTE: due to extension here, literal quoting is ONLY used for-alphanumeric characters!
+    * NOTE: due to extension here, literal quoting is only used for non-alphabetic characters, and those letters for which no "well-known" character class or character escape is defined
 * Concatenation, union (`|`)

-but none of the extension features are enabled, to make it more likely that the same input patterns can be used with both `Automaton` and the regexp-based extractors.
+Note that none of the extension features are enabled, to make it more likely that the same input patterns can be used with both `Automaton` and the regexp-based extractors.

 ### Features missing from `java.util.regex`